Justine (de Sade novel): Modern publication

-There is standard edition of this text in hardcover, having passed into the public domain.
-The text itself is often incorporated into collections of de Sade's work.

-A censored English translation of Justine was issued in the US by the Risus Press in the early 1930s, and went through many reprintings.
+A censored English translation of Justine was issued in the US by the Risus Press in the early 1930s, and went through many reprints.
 The first unexpurgated English translation of Justine (by 'Pieralessandro Casavini', a pseudonym for Austryn Wainhouse) was published by the Olympia Press in 1953.
 Wainhouse later revised this translation for publication in the United States by Grove Press (1965).
 Another modern translated version still in print is the 1999 Wordsworth edition — a translation of the original version in which Justine calls herself Sophie and not Thérèse.

-The final 1797 version La Nouvelle Justine has never been published in English translation, although it was published in French in the permissive conditions of the late 1960s, as part of two rival limited-editions of the definitive collected works of de Sade: Jean-Jacques Pauvert's Oeuvres completes de Sade (1968, 30 volumes) and Cercle du Livre Precieux's Oeuvres completes du Marquis de Sade: editions definitive (1967, 16 volumes).
+The final 1797 version La Nouvelle Justine has never been published in English translation, although it was published in French in the permissive conditions of the late 1960s, as part of two rival limited-editions of the definitive collected works of Sade: Jean-Jacques Pauvert's Œuvres complètes de Sade (1968, 30 volumes) and Cercle du Livre Precieux's Œuvres complètes du Marquis de Sade: editions definitive (1967, 16 volumes).